mmuratarat/mmuratarat.github.io/_posts/2019-08-06-ensemble-learning-details-examples.md

 The number of iterations needed for AdaBoost depends on the problem.
 [Mease and Wyner (2008)](http://jmlr.org/papers/volume9/mease08a/mease08a_with_discussion.pdf) argue that AdaBoost should be run for a long time, until it converges, and that 1,000 iterations should be enough.

+**NOTE 1**: AdaBoost suffer from the curse of dimensionality and tend to overffit if regularization is not utilized.

 **NOTE**: If your AdaBoost ensemble is overfitting the training set, you can try reducing the number of estimators or more strongly regularizing the base estimator.
 If it underfits the training data, you can try increasing the number of base estimators or reducing the regularization hyperparameters of the base estimator.
 You may also try slightly increasing the learning rate.
 Learning rate is the opposite of penalty term in loss regularization.
 If you increase this penalty term, the amount of regularization will increase therefore, overfitting model might underfit.

 **NOTE** : Many, perhaps even most, learning and statistical methods that are in common use can be viewed as procedures for minimizing a loss function (also called a cost or objective function) that in some way measures how well a model fits the observed data.
 A classic example is least-squares regression in which a sum of squared errors is minimized.
 AdaBoost, though not originally designed for this purpose, later, it was discovered that AdaBoost can also be expressed as in terms of the more general framework of additive models with a particular loss function (the exponential loss) to be minimized.